Card Summary Table

 Both of these cards would be a great starter card, since both have no annual fees.
 However, the Chase Freedom® earns cash-back, which will help you earn travel rewards if combined with a Chase travel card.

 The Chase Slate® Card offers you a free FICO score, which the Chase Freedom Card does not.
-On the other hand, you will get some low-level insurance benefits with the Chase Freedom Card which the Chase Slate® Card does not have.
+On the other hand, you will get some low-level insurance benefits with the Chase Freedom Card which the other card does not have.

 Which is better: Chase Slate® Card vs. Capital One Quicksilver Cash Rewards Credit Card?